Certain Carbon Steel Welded Pipe 2 (CSWP 2)

 Please note that these classification numbers may apply to goods which are not subject to SIMA measures, may change because of amendments to the Departmental Consolidation of the Customs Tariff, or the subject goods may be imported under HS classification numbers that are not listed.
 Refer to the product definition for the authoritative details regarding the subject goods.

-Country of Origin or Export: India, Oman, South Korea, Thailand and United Arab Emirates
+Country of origin or export: Chinese Taipei, India, Oman, Republic of Korea, Thailand and the United Arab Emirates

-For importations of subject goods originating in/or exported from India for which the exporter has not been issued its own amount of subsidy, the countervailing duty is equal to 23,872 Indian Rupees per metric ton.
+For importations of subject goods originating in/or exported from India for which the exporter has not been issued its own amount of subsidy, the countervailing duty is equal to 23,872 rupees per metric tonne.

 - Disclosure of Normal Values and Amounts of Subsidy